anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_supported_formats.md

 ### Specifying default readers and writers

-The default readers and writers are set in `defaultBeans.xml` configuration-files, found at:
+The default readers and writers are set in [defaultBeans.xml](https://github.com/anchoranalysis/anchor-assembly/blob/master/anchor/src/main/resources/config/defaultBeans.xml) configuration-files, found at:

 * `$ANCHOR_HOME/config/defaultBeans.xml` in the main Anchor distribution, and
 * `$USER_HOME/.anchor/defaultBeans.xml` optionally, taking precedence.

 In practice, these readers and writers are usually implemented via hierarchies of rules that select an appropriate driver for a particular type of image, based upon whether its 2D/3D, the number of channels, bit depth etc.

 The user may also suggest a preferred file format for writing via the [`-of` command-line-option](/user_guide_command_line.html#output-options).
+See the [Converting and manipulating images](/user_guide_examples_converting_manipulating_images.html) for example usage.

 ### Reading images